opendilab/DI-engine-docs/source/12_policies/diffusion.rst

 Implementations
 ----------------
 The default config is defined as follows:
-The default config is defined as follows:

     .. autoclass:: ding.policy.plan_diffuser.PDPolicy
         :noindex:

-The network interface QMIX used is defined as follows:
+The network interface diffusion used is defined as follows:

     .. autoclass:: ding.model.template.diffuser
         :members: forward